infovizin/_/focus/group.md

 # Product Evaluation with Focus Group Approach

 ## Objective
-The goal of this study is to
+The goal of this study is to collect user preferances and feedack about product `A`

 ## Aproach

-## ImplRementation
+## Implementation

 ## Results